“The way to gain a good reputation is to endeavor to be what you desire to appear.” ~ Socrates

 Catholic schools may have borrowed that emphasis on dress codes from Socrates: “The way to gain a good reputation is to endeavor to be what you desire to appear.”
 So, what is at the heart of your desire?
 Is goodness, kindness, mercy, and love?
 If so, we have to clothe ourselves with those very virtues.
 We can hardly expect to be bad, unkind, merciless, and hateful and, yet, reap goodness, kindness, mercy, and love.

-FAITH ACTION: Be what you desire to appear today.
+FAITH ACTION: Desire to be with the Lord and then be what you desire today.